 ....during their job interviews

-As Aussies we’re not the most confident in talking about the great stuff we’ve achieved in our roles.
-“I don’t like to brag” some of my clients say.
+We’re not the most confident in talking about the great stuff we’ve achieved in our roles and I commonly hear from my clients “I don’t like to brag”.
 However, they’re astounded when I coach them in delivering their accomplishments in such a way that they don’t feel like they’re bragging, instead gently highlighting their skills through their achievements.

 2 ways to document or store your achievements

 Not everyone is as fortunate as I have been, where I was required to list my ideas and accomplishments in preparation for my biannual performance reviews.
 What an ongoing empowering exercise that was!

 To prepare for this, I would create a folder called “ACCOMPLISHMENTS” in Outlook to store emails that talked about my developments, accomplishments and ideas.
 Another way was to write up a brief description of my accomplishment in a Word document saved on my desktop.
 These were later used to include in my performance review, one on one meetings with my manager, training new staff and in my resume and answering interviews questions.

 You may be ready to ask for that well-deserved pay rise or you may have your eyes on a dream job.
 Before even contemplating any of these you will need the proven reasons why you deserve that pay rise or dream job.

 The process of trying to get promoted, applying for a job, or going through a performance review, can be really stressful, but one thing that can make it less stressful is having the resources and a backstory ready to go — it can make you feel empowered.
 Accomplishments also make your resume stand out especially when you're using powerful verbs to commence the sentence.

 Try using some of these verbs:

 How to define your accomplishments